community-led-design/kit/src/resources/consent-form-1.md

 ---
 ## What

-A template that you can use to create a recruitment letter inviting co-designers to participate in your project.
+A template that you can use to create a consent form for your project.
 This template provides sample text and can be adapted depending on your potential co-designers' preferred communication style and method (email, letter, phone, whatsapp message, instagram, etc).

 ## Why

-It can be helpful to use a template as a starting point in order to customize your own invitation.
+It can be helpful to use a template as a starting point in order to customize your own consent form.

-## Sample letter content
+## Sample consent form

 ## Related resources